 An introductory tenancy will be offered to all new tenants who have not had a Council or Housing Association tenancy before.
-An introductory tenancy runs for a 12-month probationary period where you need to demonstrate you are able to keep to the terms of the Tenancy agreement.
+An introductory tenancy runs for a 12-month probationary period where you need to demonstrate you are able to keep to the terms of the tenancy agreement.
 You will need to allow the Council to visit you during this time.
 If you fail to keep to the terms of the agreement, for example not paying your rent on time or causing a nuisance to your neighbours, then we are able to evict you more quickly than 'secure tenants'.
 For introductory tenancies we are required to prove to the court that the problem has occurred and that it has been dealt with properly.
 The court can then give an order to end the tenancy.

-At the end of your introductory tenancy (usually after 12 months) and as long as you have kept to the terms of the tenancy agreement, your tenancy will automatically convert to a secure tenancy which gives you more security in your home and more rights.
+At the end of your introctenancy (usually after 12 and as long as you hav the terms of the tenanct agreement, your tenancy will automatically convert to a secure tenancy which gives yo security in your home a secure rights.

-During your introductory period, you cannot apply for a mutual exchange or assignment, sublet part of your property or carry out any alterations to the property.
+During your introductor you cannot apply for a .....exchange or assignment, sublet part of your property or carry out any alterations to the property.